Los Angeles Lakers: 1996–2004: O'Neal and Bryant dynasty

 The Lakers won 58 games in 2001–02.
 In the playoffs, they swept Portland and defeated San Antonio four games to one to advance to the Western Conference Finals to face Sacramento.
 The series would go on to be known as one of the greatest playoff matchups in NBA history.
 The series extended to all seven games and ended in a Lakers victory.
 In game one, Bryant scored 30 points as the Lakers won, 106–99.
 The series would then shift in Sacramento's favor, with the Kings winning the next two games.
 Facing a deficit in game 4, the Lakers had the ball with under 20 seconds to play.
 After misses by both Bryant and O'Neal, Kings center Vlade Divac tapped the ball away from the rim in an attempt to wind down the clock.
 It went straight into Robert Horry's hands, who drained a game-winning three with under three seconds to play.
 After the Kings won game five on a buzzer-beater by Mike Bibby, the Lakers were faced with a must-win game six.
 In one of the most controversial playoff games in league history (Tim Donaghy's betting scandal), the Lakers would win by four points.
 The Lakers went on to win game seven in overtime, with the Kings missing numerous potentially game-saving shots and free throws.
 The Lakers then achieved a three-peat by sweeping Jason Kidd and the New Jersey Nets in the NBA Finals.
 O'Neal won each of the Finals series' MVP awards, making him the only player besides Michael Jordan to win three consecutive Finals MVPs.

 The Lakers would attempt a four-peat the following year, but started the 2002–03 season 11–19.
 However, they finished the season 39–13 to finish 50–32.
 They defeated Minnesota in the first round of the playoffs, but the four-peat attempt ended as they were eliminated by San Antonio in six games in the second round.

 During the 2003–04 season, the team was the subject of intense media coverage generated by the teaming of four stars and the sexual-assault case involving Kobe Bryant.
-Before the season, the Lakers signed two-time MVP Karl Malone formerly of the Jazz, and former Seattle Defensive Player of the Year Gary Payton to join O'Neal and Bryant.
+Before the season, the Lakers signed two-time MVP Karl Malone formerly of the Jazz, and former Seattle Defensive Player of the Year Gary Payton to join O'Neal and Bryant, forming the first "superteam" of the 21st century.
 Three of the "big four", however, struggled with injuries: O'Neal suffered from a strained calf, Malone an injured knee, and Bryant an injured shoulder.
 The Lakers started 18–3 and finished 56–26 and won the Pacific Division title, entering the playoffs as the No. 2 seed.
 They defeated Houston, San Antonio, and Minnesota to advance to the NBA Finals.
 In the Finals, they would lose to Detroit in five games.